-Instruction 2 P Hours per Week
+Instruction Duration of SEE SEE CIE Credits 2 P Hours per Week 3 Hours 50 Marks 50 Marks 1

-Duration of SEE 3 Hours

-SEE 50 Marks

-CIE 50 Marks

-Credits 1

 Prerequisite: Students should have the knowledge of semiconductor fundamentals.

 - 1. The V-I characteristics of diodes and special semiconductor devices. - 2.
 The design and performance evaluation of various diodes as rectifiers. - 3.
 The characteristics of transistor in various configurations.